 Review the policy’s deductible.
 This is the amount that the policyholder is responsible for before insurance coverage applies.
 Typical deductibles fall around $500 or $1,000, although they may be higher.
 Some policies may offer deductibles that are a percentage of the policy’s coverage amount.

-SoFi has partnered with Lemonade to offer renters insurance that’s affordable and easy to apply for and understand, with instant quotes available.
-Tenants can protect their belongings at a low premium, with prices starting just $5 per month.
+Ready to start shopping?
+SoFi has partnered with Experian to offer renters insurance that’s affordable and easy to apply for and understand, with instant quotes available.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.